-The remainder of this paper is scheduled as follows.
-The next section introduces the dataset and describes the trend in Chinese households' dietary transition and, as a result, the changes in distribution of their nutritional status.
+The remainder of this paper is organised as follows.
+The next section introduces the dataset and describes the trend in Chinese households' dietary transition and the changes in distribution of their nutritional status.
 Section 3 spells out the estimation strategy.
-Sections 4 and 5 discuss results and draw implications for policy, respectively.
+Section 4 discusses econometric results and the final section provides concluding observations and policy implications.